 Our advice lines are open during normal surgery hours (except on bank holidays).
-If you are unable to get through and wish to leave us a message, email us at email@example.com and we will get back to you as soon as possible.
+If you are unable to get through please email us at email@example.com and we will get back to you as soon as possible.

-If your enquiry is more urgent, please view our advice (below) on managing your dental needs at home or contact 111 service.
-(Only when the practice is closed)
+If your enquiry is more urgent, please view our advice (below) on managing your dental needs at home or contact 111 service, if your practice is closed.

 Please note, we offer wheelchair access in many of our practices and also offer hearing induction loops.
 If you have queries on disabled access or care, please visit your practice NHS Choices page or call us for more information.

 We can also advise on the availability of local parking and public transport.

 If you’d like to talk to one of our dentists about a cosmetic treatment, we are offering virtual consultations where you can talk about teeth straightening or replacing missing teeth.

 Last updated 16/07/2021.

 Please see guidance on managing your dental needs at home or via your local pharmacy